-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead 21 The Scottish Land Commission welcomes telephone communication in Gaelic Staff answer the phone in Gaelic when possible. • SMT
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead 21 The Scottish Land Commission welcomes telephone communication in Gaelic Members of the Corporate Services team will be given appropriate training in basic Gaelic telephone phrases and encouraged to answer the phone in Gaelic when possible ✓ SMT

-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead 22 Bilingual message on Commission voicemail ~ Corporate Services 23 Encourage and support staff to have bilingual voicemail messages ~ Corporate Services 24 Where it is known that individuals or organisations prefer communications in Gaelic, initiate contact made in Gaelic ~ Corporate Services Front line services to the public 25 Selected staff are able to deal with members of the public preferring to communicate in Gaelic ~ SMT
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead 22 Bilingual message on Commission voicemail > Corporate Services 23 Encourage and support staff to have bilingual voicemail messages < Corporate Services 24 Members of the public preferring to communicate in Gaelic will be signposted to selected staff who have the appropriate language skills to fulfil this ✓ Corporate Services Front tline services to the public 25 Members of the Corporate Services Team will be given training in basic Gaelic phrases to communicate with members of the public preferring to communicate in Gaelic ~ SMT

-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead Writ ten Correspondence 26 The Scottish Land Commission welcomes and initiates written communication in Gaelic Commitment given to promote supportive attitude to Gaelic throughout the organisation ~ Chief Exec 27 Mail and emails received in Gaelic receive a response in Gaelic ~ Corporate Services 28 Develop a standard bilingual email signature to be available for all staff ~ Comms 29 Actively encourage all staff to use the bilingual email signature ✓ Comms
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead Writ ten Correspondence 26 The Scottish Land Commission welcomes and initiates written communication in Gaelic Commitment given to promote supportive attitude to Gaelic throughout the organisation ✓ Chief Exec 27 Mail and emails received in Gaelic will receive a response in Gaelic using a translation service in line with the Commission's communication timeframe commitment > Corporate Services 28 Develop a standard bilingual email signature to be available for all staff ✓ Comms 29 Actively encourage all staff to use the bilingual email signature √ Comms

-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead 30 Scottish Land Commission contact details are bilingual < Comms 31 Automated email disclaimers are bilingual Information Systems Form Forms 32 Scottish Land Commission forms and guidance are bilingual The organisation welcomes the completion of application forms in Gaelic ~ SMT 33 The Scottish Land Commission increases the use and visibility of Gaelic in its most commonly used forms ~ Comms 34 The Scottish Land Commission publishes corporate forms in Gaelic ~ SMT
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead 30 Scottish Land Commission contact details are bilingual ✓ Comms 31 Automated email disclaimers are bilingual Information Systems Forr ms 32 Scottish Land Commission forms and guidance are bilingual The organisation welcomes and encourages the completion of forms and correspondence in Gaelic ✓ SMT 33 The Commission will publish its most commonly used forms in Gaelic and increase the use and visibility of Gaelic on all other forms ✓ Comms 34 The Commission increases the number of corporate forms in Gaelic yearly until all corporate forms are available in Gaelic \ SMT

-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead 35 Publish corporate guidance notes in Gaelic ✓ SMT 36 Feedback and complaint forms and guidance notes are available in Gaelic ~ Comms 37 Carry out a review of additional forms and guidance which could be provided bilingually. ~ Comms Publ ic Meetings 38 Members of the public participate in Scottish Land Commission meetings in their language of choice A Gaelic speaking Commissioner and/or member of staff present at public meetings in the Western Isles, Highland and Argyll areas ~ Comms 39 Advertise to the public that they can request that the Commission holds meetings in Gaelic. ~ Comms
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead 35 Publish corporate guidance notes in Gaelic ✓ SMT 36 Feedback and complaint forms and guidance notes are available in Gaelic and guidance notes are available ✓ Comms 37 Carry out a review of additional forms and guidance which could be provided bilingually ✓ Comms Publ lic Meetings 38 Members of the public participate in Scottish Land Commission meetings in their language of choice A Gaelic speaking Commissioner and/or member of staff present at public meetings in the Western Isles, Highland and Argyll areas ✓ Comms 39 Advertise to the public that they can request that the Commission holds meetings in Gaelic by the end of 2022 ✓ Comms

-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead 40 Meetings conducted in Gaelic where there is the demand and relevance to the local population ~ Comms
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead 40 Meetings conducted in Gaelic where at least 20% of the population have Gaelic speaking skills. > Comms